rnapoles/ADSBrowser/README.md

 ![Screenshot of ADSBrowser](ScreenShot/slideshow.gif)

-> This is a rewrite of the version created by Ricardo Velhote.
+> This tool aims to be a clone of dsa.msc

 ## Dependencies